-18 Netflix Hacks
+18 Netflix hacks

 Cut the cost & get more from your subscription

 Have we missed anything?
-Let us know what you think of this guide and if you've any tips to add in the MSE Forum.
-Also see: Digital TV Deals | Watch Movies & TV Online | TV MoneySaving Tricks | Broadband Unbundled
+Let us know of any Netflix tips and tricks we haven't spotted in the MSE Forum.
+Also see: Digital TV package deals | TV MoneySaving tricks | Watch movies & TV online | Broadband comparison

 What is Netflix?

-While you can watch Netflix via a web browser on a computer, tablet or smartphone, you'll likely find it easier to use by downloading the Netflix app (although if you watch via browser there are extra hacks you can use).
+You can watch content on Netflix whenever you like, and pause, rewind and fast forward as you please.
+Unlike traditional TV, it has categories rather than channels.
+While you can watch Netflix via a web browser on a computer, tablet or smartphone, you'll likely find it easier to use by downloading the Netflix app (although if you watch via browser there are extra hacks).

-FREE Weekly MoneySaving email
+FREE weekly MoneySaving email

-For all the latest deals, guides and loopholes simply sign up today - it’s spam free!
+For all the latest guides, deals and loopholes simply sign up today – it's spam-free!

 How to cut the cost of Netflix (and get the most out of it)